Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

 In contrast, $(n-2)$-window registers do not suffice to implement a strongly linearizable contest object, even together with interfering primitives.

-\begin{theorem} There is no wait-free strongly linearizable contest implementation using interfering primitives and $(n-2)$-window registers, for $n \geq 3$ processes. \end{theorem}
+\begin{theorem} There is no wait-free strongly linearizable contest implementation from interfering primitives and $(n-2)$-window registers and atomic stacks, for {$n \geq 4$ processes}. \end{theorem}

 \begin{proof} By contradiction, suppose that there is such an implementation $A$.
-We will reason about all \emph{failure-free} executions where each competitor process $p_1, \hdots, p_{n-1}$ executes its $compete()$ operation, and the referee $p_0$ executes $decide()$, starting once \emph{at least} one $compete()$ operation is completed.
+We will reason about all \emph{failure-free} executions where each competitor process $p_1, \hdots, p_{n-1}$ executes its $compete()$ operation, and the referee $p_0$ starts its $decide()$ operation once \emph{at least} one $compete()$ operation is completed.